nikitax44/hyprkool/README.md

 Example eww config can be found in [my dotfiles](https://github.com/thrombe/dotfiles-promax/blob/6db936b8db7718cae36e26d57878bc4447bd930e/configma/tools/home/.config/eww/eww.yuck).

 # Contributing
 Contributions are welcome to Hyprkool!
-If you're fixing a bug, adding a feature, or making an improvement, feel free to submit a pull request (PR) to help enhance the plugin.
+If you're fixing a bug, adding a feature, or making an improvement, feel free to submit a pull request (PR) to help enhance the project.

 ### Guidelines:
 - Target the `dev` branch for all contributions.
 This ensures the `master` branch remains stable while we continue to work on new features and fixes.